I Want To...

 Addressing a Common Challenge

-Fusion surgery can treat a number of problems with the spine, including those arising from trauma, inborn deformity, degenerative disease, infection and tumors.
+Fusion surgery can treat several problems with the spine, including those arising from trauma, inborn deformity, degenerative disease, infection and tumors.

-But five to 35 percent of these procedures fail, even when using the "gold standard" treatment of grafting bone from the patient’s own iliac crest.
+But 5% to 35% of these procedures fail, even when using the “gold standard” treatment of grafting bone from the patient’s own iliac crest (the top part of the hipbone).

-Fusion failure, otherwise known as pseudoarthrosis, is a major cause of failed back surgery syndrome (FBSS) and results in significant pain and disability, increasing the need for additional procedures and driving up health care costs.
+Fusion failure, otherwise known as pseudoarthrosis, is a major cause of failed back surgery syndrome and results in significant pain and disability, increasing the need for more procedures and driving up health care costs.

 Advancing Techniques, Improving Results

-The ultimate goal of the Spinal Fusion Laboratory is to eliminate pseudoarthrosis by using animal models to study various strategies for improving spinal fusion outcomes, including:
+The ultimate goal of the Johns Hopkins Spinal Fusion Laboratory is to eliminate pseudoarthrosis by using animal models to study various strategies to improve spinal fusion outcomes, including:

 - Delivery of various growth factors and biological agents